 Students who have never been formally admitted to the Wayne State University Graduate School should complete an online application through the Office of Graduate Admissions.
-Students must request that official transcripts from prior colleges and universities are mailed to the Office of Graduate Admissions, The Welcome Center, 4th Floor, 42 W. Warren, Wayne State University, Detroit, Michigan 48202.
-Students applying for a Master's Degree must have a Grade Point Average (GPA) of 2.75 or higher.
-Official transcripts of all college level work, both undergraduate and graduate are to be mailed directly to the Graduate Admissions Office by the institution where the work was completed.
+Students must request that official transcripts from prior colleges and universities are mailed to the Office of Graduate Admissions.
+Students applying for a master's degree must have a grade point average (GPA) of 2.75 or higher.
+Official transcripts of all college level work, both undergraduate and graduate, are to be mailed directly to the Graduate Admissions Office by the institution where the work was completed.

 Plan of Work